Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Donation Machine Removal

-The mod removed all Donation Machines from the game in order to increase the difficulty and prevent individual runs from influencing each other.
-(Additionally, the Karma trinket is removed from the game because it would serve no purpose.)
+- The mod removed all Donation Machines from the game in order to increase the difficulty and prevent individual runs from influencing each other.
+- Greed Donation Machines are also removed because they serve no purpose in this mod.
+- Additionally, the Karma trinket is removed from the game because it would serve no purpose.

 ### Eden TMTRAINER Handling